Once the season is open, you can see many waterfowl hunters gleaming with joy.

 It’s easy to get excited by a big flock of potential prizes and shoot into them rather than focusing the shot.
 That’s a wrong move since all it does is scatter them and decrease your chance of hitting any target.

 Take time to pick the right target and take time before you fire.
 Once you have it in your sight, you can take the shot.
-Only shot at another bird once the one you’d picked drops.
+Only shoot at another bird once the one you’d picked drops.

 7. Follow Your Instincts When it Comes to Lead

 You can run out of time when you try to compute different scenarios before you take a shot.
 It’s vital to hold the correct amount of lead, but all scenarios can’t be ideal.
-It means all the calculating in the world won’t serve you put in the wild.
+It means all the calculating in the world won’t serve you, put in the wild.

 Here is where a hunter’s instinct kicks in, and with practice, it can only get better.
 You can tell when a waterfowl is on the right flight angle, distance, and even line of sight.
 With that in mind, align the barrel with your line of sight and fire.